When your inner and outer life no longer feel aligned.

 -

 The timing of the transition to the second half of life can be highly variable.
-It might begin at age 35, 55, 75, or beyond, and some never experience it at all.
+It might begin at age 35, 55, 75, or beyond, and some people never experience it at all.
 I use “midlife” to describe a particular stage of life rather than chronological age.

 -